kmmbvnr/viewflow-docs-v1/docs/material_forms.rst

 Introduction
 ============

 Django-Material offers the alternative approach to rendering forms in django.
-Strong Python/HTML code separation keeps you form code DRY and free form underline HTML/CSS rendering details.
-Field rendering customization happens in a template, not in the code.
-Layout objects allow setting the relative field placement and sizes.
+Strong Python/HTML code separation keeps you code DRY and free from underline HTML/CSS rendering details.
+Field rendering customization happens in a template, not in code.
+Layouts allow setting relative location and size of fields.

-Forms are rendered in templates with `MaterializeCSS
+Forms are rendered  with `MaterializeCSS
 <http://materializecss.com>`_ framework

 .. image:: _static/MaterialForm.png